 Grading & Site Improvement

 The City of San Juan Capistrano receives many requests for site development that may involve grading and related improvements to a property.
-Grading and Site Improvement projects have many special requirements.
-In addition to the adopted applicable Building Codes, in accordance with SJC Municipal Code Section 8-2.01, for the purpose of prescribing regulations for grading and excavations, the most current Orange County Grading and Excavation Code has been adopted.
-Additional submission and requirements information is below.
+Grading and Site Improvement proposed projects have many special requirements.
+All proposed projects involving grading and visible site improvements must first be approved by the Planning Department.
+In addition, the Building Division, and Public Works Department must review and approve the proposed project.
+Additional submission and requirement information is listed below.

 Grading Submittal Requirements